MicrosoftDocs/quantum-docs/articles/how-to-publish-qio-job-as-azurefunction.md

 ## Create a new Azure Function project

-In this section, you'll use Visual Studio Code to create a local Azure Functions project in Python.
+First, use Visual Studio Code to create a local Azure Functions project in Python.
 Later, you'll publish your function code to Azure.

 1. Choose the Azure icon in the Activity bar, then in the **Azure: Functions** area, select the **Create new project...** icon.
-Notice that icons might only appear when moving the mouse pointer into the Azure Functions field.
+The icons might only appear when moving the mouse pointer into the Azure Functions field.

     :::image type="content" source="media/how-to-publish-qio-job-as-azurefunction/create-new-project.png" alt-text="Create a new project":::